dbactual/thomaspaine/content/pages/resources/portraits-of-paine-by-moncure-conway.md

 ---
-Title: Portraits of Paine by Moncure Conway
+title: Portraits of Paine by Moncure Conway
 ---